The story of the lucky Indalo Rainbow Man

 The phrase ‘Indal Eccius’ in old Iberian means ‘Messenger of the Gods’ (Indal is a protective God), and so the name Indalecio and therefore “Indalo” already had its roots in the ‘ethereal’, and some association with the concept of protection / safekeeping.

-However, the ‘form’ of the Indalo – believed to be of a man with arms outstretched holding a rainbow, is much older than this – and can be found in many places around the world . . from different ages and in different civilisations: In particular, it is common amongst the Native Indians of North America.
-But the shape also occurs (in rough similarity) in various spots in Central and South America including Couscous in Chile, Incamacha in Bolivia, Sardinata in northern Colombia, at Nazca, Peru and in Patagonia, Argentina.
+The ‘form’ of the Indalo – believed to be of a man with arms outstretched holding a rainbow, is ancient indeed – and can be found in many places around the world . . from different ages and in different civilisations: In particular, it is common amongst the Native Indians of North America.
+The shape also occurs (in rough similarity) in various spots in Central and South America including Couscous in Chile, Incamacha in Bolivia, Sardinata in northern Colombia, at Nazca, Peru and in Patagonia, Argentina.
 There are also ancient rock carvings with a similar basic shape in Hawaii, Egypt, and in Zambia, Africa.